HMS Nordland: History

 Nordland was built in 1922 as yard number 543 by Reiherstieg Schiffswerfte & Maschinenfabrik for the Deutsche Seefischerei.
-She was launced on 3 October and completed on 5 December.
+She was launched on 3 October and completed on 5 December.
 The fishing boat registration HC 105 was allocated.
 In 1934, her Code Letters were changed to DHRW.
 On 21 March 1937, she was sold to the Nordsee Deutsche Hochseefischerei Bremen-Cuxhaven AG, Cuxhaven.
 By 1930, the Code Letters RDCG were allocated.
 On 21 February 1932, Nordland was driven ashore at "Leiknes Gisund", Norway.
 She was refloated the next day with assistance from the German trawlers Hans Wriedt and Lappland.

 On 4 September 1939, Nordland was requisitioned by the Kriegsmarine for use as a vorpostenboot.
 She was allocated to 4 Vorpostenflotille as V 401 Nordland, but was redesignated V 411 Nordland three days later, but was released from service.
 She returned to use as a fishing trawler, with the registration PG 105.
 On 7 April 1940, she was captured by HMS Hostile off the Lofoten Islands, Norway (69°05′N 14°30′E).
 Nordland was one of three German trawlers captured about this time, the others being Blankenberg and Friesland.
 She was commissioned as HMS Nordland, and was used as a salvage vessel.

 In 1948, HMS Nordland was sold to the British Wheeler Process Ltd, Liverpool, Lancashire, United Kingdom.
 She was renamed Tulipfield, and was used as a sludge vessel for oils with a flash point in excess of 150 F. Her port of registry was Liverpool.
 The United Kingdom Official Number 167703 and Code Letters MLZR were allocated.
 British Wheeler Process Ltd. was a company specialising in the cleaning of ships' tanks.
 Tulipfield was fitted with three tanks for the carrying of petroleum sludge.
 She was permitted to sail between British ports only.
 She was scrapped in October 1965 by de Smedt, Antwerp, Belgium.